djokobandjur/vit-positional-adversarial/README.md

 ## Key Findings

-- Robustness Inversion: Learned PE (most robust to random noise [1]) is catastrophically vulnerable to adversarial attack — PGD-PE at ε=0.2 reduces accuracy from 79.4% to 2.3%
+- **Robustness Inversion**: Learned PE (most robust to random noise [1]) is catastrophically vulnerable to adversarial attack — PGD-PE at ε=0.2 reduces accuracy from 79.4% to 2.3%
 - **RoPE Immunity**: RoPE retains 81.4% accuracy even at ε=1.0 (only 3.2pp loss) due to its rotational operation in attention space
 - **Cross-dataset validation**: Identical vulnerability hierarchy confirmed on both ImageNet-100 and CIFAR-100
 - **Novel VTA attack**: Variance-Targeted Attack achieves 3.1×–4.9× gain on ALiBi but 0.05×–0.37× on Learned PE